2023 SWAC men's basketball tournament

 The 2023 SWAC Men's Basketball Tournament was the postseason men's basketball tournament for the 2022–23 season in the Southwestern Athletic Conference (SWAC).
 The tournament was held from March 8–11, 2023.
-The tournament winner, Texas Southern, received an automatic invitation to the 2023 NCAA Division I Men's Basketball Tournament.
+The tournament winner, Texas Southern, for the third straight season, received an automatic invitation to the 2023 NCAA Division I Men's Basketball Tournament, the latter becoming just the third 20-loss team to make the tournament.
 The tournament was sponsored by Cricket Wireless.

 Seeds

-Teams will be seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
-Only the top eight teams in the conference will qualify for the tournament.
+Teams were seeded by record within the conference, with a tie–breaker system that seeded teams with identical conference records.
+Only the top eight teams in the conference qualified for the tournament.